voltrb/docs/en/docs/views.md

 # Views

-Views in Volt use a templating language similar to handlebars.
+Volt views have their own simple templating language.
 They can be broken up into sections.
 A section header looks like the following:

 ```html
 <:Body>
 ```

-Section headers should start with a capital letter so as not to be confused with [controls](#controls).
+Section headers should start with a capital letter so as not to be confused with [tags](#tags).
 Section headers do not use closing tags.
 If no section header is provided, the ```:Body``` section is assumed.

 Sections help you split up different parts of the same content (title and body usually), but within the same file.